Loading... Please wait...

 Surgical Blades

-• The number 11 blade is an elongated, triangular blade sharpened along the hypotenuse edge.
-It has a pointed tip making it ideal for stab incisions and precise short cuts in shallow recessed areas.
+• Number 11 Blade: This elongated, triangular blade has a pointed tip, making it suitable for precise stab incisions and detailed cuts in confined spaces.

 Sort by: